|

 Mark's Cindy, a Dark Classic

-Champagne Missouri Fox Trotter mare, owned by Bob
+Missouri Fox Trotter mare,

 and Charlotte Blackwell